More than 50 years’ experience in Time Systems

 As a young boy, I used to accompany my father in his meetings and the business world fascinated and excited me.
 Luckily, and despite my young age, my father gave me an opportunity few people my age had, to lead business and commercial enterprises.

 After I graduated from the Faculty of Mechanical Engineering at the Technion – Israel Institute of Technology, my father gave me the managerial reins and I turned to new channels which combine international commerce, sole Israeli franchises and agencies of over-seas companies.
-In 1995 the most meaningful of those has been WESTERSTAND – Sweden and the target clientele were leading companies and businesses in Israel, such as the Israel Railway: +80 Train Stations and offices, Red Line Metro Project: 32 stations include Sync.
+In 1995 the most meaningful of those has been WESTERSTAND – Sweden and the target clientele were leading companies and businesses in Israel, such as the Israel Railway Ltd: +80 Train Stations and offices, Red Line Light Rail – NTA Project: 34 stations include Sync.
 Alstom Signaling systems, FIDS, AFC, PA, Data Centers, Control Rooms, Depot.
-Airports Authority: 2 Airports, Israel Electrical Company 47 Sub Stations & More than 1,000 Fiber Optic Cables from AFL Telecommunications, IBA, Municipalities, Banks, Tel Aviv Stock Exchange and many more.
+Israel Airports Authority: 2 Airports, Israel Electrical Company 47 Sub Stations & More than 1,000 Fiber Optic Cables from AFL Telecommunications, IBA, Municipalities, Banks, Tel Aviv Stock Exchange and many more.

 Today we have hundreds of projects in Israel from Nahariya in the north to Eilat in the south.
 Our business model has proven itself, we continue to lead large-scale projects and our business activities now span corresponding and complementing areas.